Notice: Public Information Session on HAA5 and Water Quality

 What should I do?

-Some studies have shown that long-term exposure to HAA5 at elevated levels above the MCL over many years may increase the risk of developing health problems, which is why HAA5 is regulated.
+Some studies have shown that long-term exposure to HAA5 at elevated levels above the regulatory limit over many years (i.e. a lifetime) may increase the risk of developing health problems.
 The MCL is set at a level intended to maintain a large margin of protection against health effects.

-People with severe health vulnerabilities or concerns should direct specific health questions to their healthcare provider.
+People with severe or acute health vulnerabilities or conditions should direct specific health questions to their healthcare provider.
 More information about the potential health risks of HAA5 is also available from MassDEP, which regulates drinking water quality, at 617-292-5770 or at https://www.mass.gov/service-details/haa5-in-drinking-water-information-for-consumers.

-HAA5 forms when chlorine reacts with naturally dissolved organic matter found in surface water supplies, such as Cobble Mountain Reservoir.
-Naturally dissolved organic matter enters the reservoir via rain water and snow melt running off leaves, soil, and other organic material in the surrounding forest.
+HAA5 forms when chlorine reacts with dissolved natural organic matter (NOM) found in surface water supplies, such as Cobble Mountain Reservoir.
+Dissolved natural organic matter enters the reservoir from rain and snow melt from the surrounding forest.

-The above-average rainfall in 2018 increased the amount of naturally dissolved organic matter in the reservoir water by approximately 50%.
+The above-average rainfall in 2018 increased the amount of dissolved NOM in the reservoir water by approximately 50%.
 This resulted in more interaction with chlorine, and thus higher than typical HAA5 levels.
+Though NOM levels are decreasing, the Commission’s water treatment plant was not designed to remove NOM at these elevated levels.

 Why is chlorine added to drinking water?

 The use of chlorine to eliminate waterborne pathogens in drinking water is considered one of the greatest public health achievements of the 20th century.
-Chlorine is still used by the Commission today to protect the public from the immediate public health risks these pathogens present.
+Chlorine has been used by the Commission since 1966.
+The regulatory limit for HAA5 is set at a level that considers and balances the immediate health risk presented by waterborne pathogens should the water not be adequately disinfected, and the long-term health risks presented by HAA5 after long-term (decades or a lifetime) exposure to elevated levels.

 How long will this continue?